-oh, women in the menopause are more likely to have this, you need to be doing this, they'll be like "Oh yeah, but my caseload doesn't have that many menopausal women in it."
+Oh, women in the menopause are more likely to have this, you need to be doing this, they'll be like "Oh yeah, but my caseload doesn't have that many menopausal women in it."
 Maybe they haven't, they haven't made the link themselves.
 But if you say women in the age group 35 to 55 are more likely to present with and then you give the rheumatic pain in the hands, or you know you give the list of physical symptoms.
 If your patients are presenting with this, it may be that you need to sign post to and then give them the permission to have that conversation.
-And make it a part of the subjective history that we expect to ask - we expect to ask about your medication, we expect to ask about this, we expect now that everyone asks about hormonal health.
+And make it a part of the subjective history that we expect to ask about this, we expect now that everyone asks about hormonal health.
+(Elizabeth)